xenanetworks/open-automation-cli/docs/source/overview/relation-to-valkyriemanager.rst

 At a more fundamental level, the Manager supports the notion of a testbed containing multiple chassis.
 This is not applicable through scripting since each scripting session runs through its own connection to a single chassis, and indeed the chassis are not aware of each other.
 Any cross-chassis control must be handled at the scripting client environment; in particular cross-chassis statistics such as packet loss.

-In contrast, the CLI environment provides :ref:`wildcarding <Overview:Defaults and Wildcarding>` across modules and ports, which is not available through the Manager.
+In contrast, the CLI environment provides `wildcarding <Defaults and Wildcarding>`_ across modules and ports, which is not available through the Manager.